-How will accommodations work for the fall semester?
+How will accommodations work for the spring semester?

-The Office of Accessible Education will work with students who have health conditions that require official accommodation.
-Please advise students to contact the Office of Accessible Education if they have any concerns about returning to campus for classes.
+The Office of Accessible Education works with students who have health conditions that require official accommodation.
+Students should contact the Office of Accessible Education if they have any concerns about returning to campus for classes.
 The OAE works with all colleges to provide all-online schedules where they are needed.

 Will tutoring and other student support services still be available through the Pan-American Life Student Success Center?

 Yes, the Pan-American Life Student Success Center will continue to provide tutoring, career, coaching, and advising services.
-Many of these services will be available virtually to students to help reduce density and meet social distancing requirements.
+All of these services are available virtually to students to help reduce density and meet social distancing requirements.

 Is BIT still meeting?
 How do I report issues of concern?

-Yes, Loyola’s BIT continues to meet virtually on a weekly basis.
+Yes, Loyola’s Behavioral Intervention Team (BIT) continues to meet virtually on a weekly basis.

 - To report potential violations of the Student Code of Conduct, use this link.